Large deviation properties of weakly interacting processes via weak convergence methods: Introduction

 The approach presented here can be applied to interacting systems driven by general continuous time processes with jumps provided the systems are scaled in the right way.
 Indeed, the driving noise process could be a Brownian motion plus an independent Poisson random measure.
 A key step to make the approach work is a variational representation of Poisson functionals, which has recently been established in \cite{budhirajaetal09}.

-Finally, we remark that variational representations for Brownian motions and Poisson random measures \citep{budhirajadupuis00, budhirajaetal08, budhirajaetal09} have proved to be useful for the study of small noise large deviation problems and many recent papers have applied these results to a variety of infinite dimensional small noise systems.
-A small selection is \citep{DuanMillet09, renzhang05, roeckneretal09, sritharansundar06}--see \cite{budhirajaetal09} for a more complete list.
+Finally, we remark that variational representations for Brownian motions and Poisson random measures \cite{budhirajadupuis00,budhirajaetal08,budhirajaetal09} have proved to be useful for the study of small-noise large-deviation problems, and many recent papers have applied these results to a variety of infinite-dimensional small-noise systems.
+A small selection is \cite{DuanMillet09,renzhang05,roeckneretal09,sritharansundar06} (see \cite{budhirajaetal09} for a more complete list).
 We expect the current work to be similarly a starting point for the study, using variational representations, of a rather different collection of large deviation problems, namely asymptotics of a large number of interacting particles.

 An outline of the paper is as follows.
-In Section~\ref{SectModel} we introduce the interacting \mbox{SDE} particle model, the related controlled and \mbox{LLN} limit versions, and discuss the relevant topologies and sense of uniqueness of solutions.
-Section~\ref{SectLPLimit} discusses the relation between Laplace and large deviation principles, states assumptions and the main result of the paper, and then outlines how this result will be proved using a representation theorem.
-In Section~\ref{SectAuxiliary} we describe the martingale problems that will be used in the proof.
+In Section \ref{SectModel} we introduce the interacting SDE particle model, the related controlled and LLN limit versions and discuss the relevant topologies and sense of uniqueness of solutions.
+Section \ref {SectLPLimit} discusses the relation between Laplace and large-deviation principles, states assumptions and the main result of the paper and then outlines how this result will be proved using a representation theorem.
+In Section \ref{SectAuxiliary} we describe the martingale problems that will be used in the proof.
 The proof itself is divided into lower and upper bounds in Sections \ref{SectLPLowerBound} and \ref{SectLPUpperBound}, respectively.
-The constructions in the proof are set up to handle a more general case than just the model introduced in Section~\ref{SectModel}, and in Section~\ref{SectExtensions} we use this generality to state and prove a large deviation theorem for systems with delay.
+The constructions in the proof are set up to handle a more general case than just the model introduced in Section \ref{SectModel}, and in Section \ref {SectExtensions} we use this generality to state and prove a large deviation theorem for systems with delay.
 This section also reviews the prior work of \cite{dawsongaertner87}.
-The appendix contains the proof of a technical point that was deferred for reasons of exposition.
+The \hyperref[AppLocalMartingales]{Appendix} contains the proof of a technical point that was deferred for reasons of exposition.